bennettslin/yearlings_bobtail_app/audio-slider-notes.md

 * Show played time within onCursor for both slider and lyric verses. (/)
     * Verse always has a cursor. (/)
-    * Cursor animation always starts at 0 and ends at 1.
+    * Cursor animation always starts at 0 and ends at 1. (/)
-    * Verse bar does not animate from 1 back to 0.
+    * Verse bar does not animate from 1 back to 0. (/)
-    * Slider verse does not animate when clicking.
+    * Make cursor edge a gradient rather than a line?
     * Choose temporary colours for before and after cursor when slider is not moving.

 * Have audio banner in main treatment be the same as title in audio.